Construction Trades Course Schedule

 Learn more about the SMAW (Shielded Metal Arc Welding) process.
 Emphasis is placed on padding, fillet, and groove welds in various positions with SMAW electrodes.
 Upon completion, you will be able to perform SMAW fillet and groove welds on carbon plate with prescribed electrodes.
 Offered in English and Spanish.
+This course serves as a prerequisite for taking the AWS D1.1 Certification.
+(This test carries an additional charge.)
 Instructor: Charles Newkirk.
-Location: MW 101.
-60 hours.
-Cost: Call Gail at 493-7625 for cost info.
+72 hours.
+Cost: $185.55.

 You will be introduced to the metal arc welding processes.
 Topics include equipment setup, fillet, and groove welds with emphases on application of GMAW electrodes on carbon steel plate.
 Upon completion, you should be able to perform fillet welds on carbon steel with prescribed electrodes in the flat, horizontal, vertical, overhead and flat groove.
 Long pants and closed toe shoes are required.
 Taught in English and Spanish.
 Location: MW 102.
-60 hours.
+96 hours.
 Cost: $185.55.